I’ve recently used WhatsApp to capture user behaviour that led to some unexpected outcomes for the client and the research participants…

 The insights confirmed initial fears regarding bugs in the app, as well as revealing some unexpected user behaviour.
 As a result of the research the client widened the scope for the app, affecting plans for future iterations, as well as influencing the marketing and support functions within the organisation.

-If you’d like to use a similar approach and don’t have an experienced user researcher within your organisation, or if you have any other research requirements, do get in touch with us via the contact page.
+If you’d like to use a similar approach and don’t have an experienced user researcher within your organisation, or if you have any other research requirements, do get in touch with me via the contact page.